 The statue of Robert Burns was restored and reintroduced into the park (located in the cafe) and a replica produced which is presented on a plinth at the original location.

-Click here for the 2018 summer holiday activities programme.
+Click here for the September 2018 activities programme.

 Volunteering at Walker Park